Kuwae: Recent activity

 Since its most recent historic large eruption, Kuwae caldera has had several smaller eruptions ranging from 0 to 3 on the Volcanic Explosivity Index (VEI).
 The latest confirmed eruption occurred on 4 February 1974 ± 4 days.
 It had a VEI of 0, and was a submarine eruption that formed a new island.

 Islands have regularly formed in Kuwae caldera.
 The 1897–1901 eruption built an island 1 km long and 15 m high.
 It disappeared within 6 months.
 The 1948–1949 eruption formed an island and built a cone 1.6 km in diameter and 100 m high.
 That island also lasted less than one year.
-All the islands have disappeared from wave action and caldera floor movements.
-In 1959, the island reappeared for a short time and again in 1971.
+All the islands have disappeared due to wave action and caldera floor movements.
+In 1959 and 1971, the island reappeared for a short time.
 The last structure remained an island until 1975.

-Activity at present at Kuwae is confined to intermittent fumarole activity, which stain the water yellow.
-Over the top of the volcano hydrogen sulfide bubbles reach the surface.
+Present activity at Kuwae is confined to intermittent fumarole activity, which stains the water yellow.
+Over the top of the volcano, hydrogen sulfide bubbles reach the surface.